JRCSTU/CO2MPAS-TA/doc/glossary.rst

         alternator is supplying power to the low-voltage electrical system).

     ``service_battery_currents``
-        current flowing through the service battery [A] (current is positive when battery is being charged, negative when discharged).
+        the current flowing through the service battery [A] (current is positive when the battery is being charged, negative when discharged).

     ``drive_battery_voltages``
         voltage of the drive battery [V].

     ``drive_battery_currents``
-        current flowing through the drive battery [A] (current is positive when battery is being charged, negative when discharged).
+        the current flowing through the drive battery [A] (current is positive when the battery is being charged, negative when discharged).

     ``dcdc_converter_currents``
         current flowing through the DCDC converter measured on the low-voltage